ish-xyz/tomahawk/README.md

-## Kubernetes Bootstrap Tool
+## Tomahawk - A Kubernetes Bootstrap Tool

-This tool uses a combination of terrform and bash to install and configure Kubernetes on different cloud providers.
+This tool uses a combination of terrform and bash to install and configure Kubernetes on AWS and on-prem infrastructures.

 ## Why use it?